Readings for Thursday October 21, 2010

 Gospel: Luke 12:49-53

-I had an interesting conversation with a co-worker the other day.
-She was telling me about her sister who recently passed away from a fight with cancer.
-She was telling me how she just didn't understand how this could happen to her sister because her sister was such a religious person.
-She told me how her sister was so kind and involved in her local church.
+I remember a conversation with a co-worker a few years ago.
+She told me about her sister who had passed away from cancer.
+She told me how she just didn't understand how this could happen to her sister because her sister was such a religious person.
+She explained how her sister was so kind and involved in her local church.
 It seems that when tragedy of any sort befalls a person of faith, it is hard for others and us to understand.
-Many people think that once you have a conversion and begin to follow the Lord that you are living on easy street and that your life will be filled complete peace and harmony, and that nothing tragic will ever happen to you.
+Many people think that once you have a conversion and begin to follow the Lord that you live a life of ease, and that nothing tragic will ever happen to you.

 Today's psalm reminds us that the earth is full of the goodness of God!
 It is through Him that we are given life and all that we are blessed with.
 Saint Paul tells us to know the love of Christ, so that we can "be filled with the fullness of God."
 The fullness of God, I can only imagine how much different my life would be if I opened myself up to God every minute of every day in order to be completely filled with Him.
 I pray that we all can have the courage and strength to surrender to Him and constantly seek to know the love of Christ, so that we too may be filled with the fullness of God, for God is good all the time.